About Cira Center

 As the Client Care Coordinator at Cira Center for Behavioral Health, my main objective is to ensure efficient operation related to organization and communication within our Practice.
 I have a Bachelor’s Degree in General Psychology and have experience in Health and Substance Abuse Institutions in Mexico.
 I am fluent in both Spanish and English.

-I work as the Executive Assistant, Practice Manager, and Client Care Coordinator at Cira Center for Behavioral Health; helping things run smoothly and making sure clients are provided with the best experience during their initial contact.
+I work as the Practice Manager at Cira Center for Behavioral Health; helping things run smoothly and making sure clients are provided with the best experience during their initial contact.

 I have a Bachelor’s Degree in General Psychology and have administrative and clinical experience in mental health care facilities, as well as teaching experience, in different areas in Mexico and The U.S. Additionally, I am fluent in both Spanish and English.